-Lutherans remember that the Elector Frederick the Wise of Saxony had a huge relic collection which was displayed in All Saints’ Castle Church in Wittenberg.
+Lutherans in particular and Protestants generally remember that the Elector Frederick the Wise of Saxony had a huge relic collection which was displayed in All Saints’ Castle Church in Wittenberg.
 Pilgrims who venerated the relics netted indulgences worth thousands of years off from time in Purgatory.
 It was on All Saints’ Eve that Martin Luther posted his Ninety-Five Thesis against the sale of indulgences and started the Reformation.
 This event is regarded as the opening shot of the Reformation.
 October 31 has entered Lutheran calendars as Reformation Day (usually celebrated on the preceding Sunday).

 The essential elements of Halloween as we celebrate it are jack-o-lanterns and treats.
 These aspects of Halloween go back to the Middle Ages.
 The jack-o-lanterns were intended to frightened away the spirits of the dead.
 But in case these spirits made it through this barricade, people put out treats to placate them so that the ghosts would not play nasty tricks.
 The idea of dressing in costumes was undoubtedly to disguise oneself so that one wouldn’t be recognized by the spirits of the deceased.
 The church officially discouraged this kind of superstition but parish churches cooperated with these folk customs by ringing the church bells all night to encourage the spirits of the dead to remain in their graves and to ward off evil spirits.